This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Where to stay in North Cornwall?

-This minute fishing village is about as picturesque as you can get, and while the sun brings the day-trippers, by night, it feels truly special to have this charming spot to yourself.
+This small fishing village is about as picturesque as you can get, and while the sun brings the day-trippers, by night, it feels truly special to have this charming spot to yourself.
 Pick a cottage with sea views to enjoy the magic, or drive a little further inland to stay in an old converted post office.

 Where else to visit in North Cornwall?

-While the castle itself has seen better days, this amazing location, complete with bridges suspended between verdant rocks, stair boardwalks, and beautiful beaches, make this a must-visit.
+While the castle itself has seen better days, this amazing location, complete with bridges suspended between verdant rocks, stair boardwalks, and beautiful beaches, makes this a must-visit.
 A medieval fortification with legends of King Arthur, it’s a fascinating and majestic place.

 Bude Sea Pool